Archanciel/audio_download_extract/README.md

 My one video suppress playlist title (**s**0:0:0-0:02:45 **s**0:22:45-**e**)
 *Here, the audio portions from beginning to 2 minutes 45 seconds and from 22 minutes 44 seconds to the end will be suppressed (meaning of the **s** - **suppress** letter).
 Only one audio file will remain, without the suppressed parts.*

 ## Additional functionalities

 ### Editing an mp3 file
-In case an extracted portion needs to be further trimmed, the utility can be started with -e or -s option.
+In case an extracted portion needs to be further trimmed, the utility can be started with -e option(s).

 Example:

-audiodownload filepathname -e0:0:3-e
+audiodownload filePathName -e0:0:2-e
 *Removes the first 3 seconds of the audio file.*

-or

-audiodownload filepathname -s0:0:0-0:0:3
+In case you are not sure how many seconds must be trimmed, you can specify several extract options.
+Examples:

+audiodownload filePathName -e0:0:2-e -e0:0:3-e
-*Removes the first 3 seconds of the audio file.*
+*Removes the first 2 and 3 seconds of the audio file, creating two trimmed audio files with respectively the first 2 or 3 seconds trimmed.*

+audiodownload filePathName -e0:0:2-0:10:55 -e0:0:3-0:10:53
+*Removes the first seconds of the audio file like in the previous creating two example, but now resulting trimmed files are ending at different positions.*

+Note that any number of extract options can be specified !

 ## Required libraries
 - pytube3